Anti-Masonic Party: Second Anti-Masonic Party

-A later political organization called the Anti-Masonic Party was active from 1872 until 1888.
-This second group had a more religious basis for its anti-Masonry and was closely associated with Jonathan Blanchard of Wheaton College.
+A later political organization called the Anti-Masonic Party, or American Party, was active from 1872 until 1884.
+This second group had a more religious basis for its anti-Masonry, and was founded by the National Christian Association (NCA) and Jonathan Blanchard of Wheaton College.
+The party nominated candidates in four United States presidential elections but only participated in two before eventually merging into the Prohibition Party.